janoside/btc-rpc-explorer/README.md

 #### Wallet addresses history

 Showing the history of your wallet addresses is supported via [bwt](https://github.com/sheske/bwt).
-To enable this feature, install bwt with `npm install -g bwt-daemon` then start btc-rpc-explorer with `--address-api bwt` and one or more `--descriptors`s or `--xpub`s.
+To enable this feature, install bwt with `npm install -g libbwt` then start btc-rpc-explorer with `--address-api bwt` and one or more `--descriptors`s or `--xpub`s.

 The wallet addresses will be derived and imported into Bitcoin Core.
 You can specify which wallet to use with `--bwt-bitcoind-wallet <name>`.